 Retainer support — recurring invoices with automatic billing.
 If you have monthly retainer clients, FreshBooks handles this cleanly.

-Best for: Consultants, designers, developers, and other service freelancers who invoice multiple clients monthly and want a professional, polished experience.
+Best for: Consultants, designers, developers, and other service freelancers who invoice multiple clients monthly and want a polished, professional experience.

 3. QuickBooks Self-Employed — Best for Tax Prep

 QuickBooks Self-Employed is built with one primary goal: making your taxes easier.
 Expense categorization maps directly to Schedule C categories.
 Mileage tracking runs via the mobile app in the background.
 Quarterly estimates calculate automatically.
-And your data exports natively to TurboTax.
+Your data exports natively to TurboTax.

-Mileage tracking is the standout feature: turn it on, drive, and QBSE records trips via GPS.
-You swipe left (personal) or right (business) to categorize.
+Mileage tracking is the standout feature: turn it on, drive, and it records trips via GPS.
+Swipe left (personal) or right (business) to categorize.
 At year-end, your mileage log is complete and ready for Schedule C.

 TurboTax integration means your categorized income and expenses transfer directly into TurboTax Self-Employed without re-entering anything.
-If you use TurboTax to file, this alone is worth the subscription cost.
+If you use TurboTax to file, this alone justifies the subscription.

 Limitation: The invoicing is basic.
-If you need professional client-facing invoices, time tracking, or project management, QBSE doesn’t offer it.
-Pair it with a separate invoicing tool if needed, or move to FreshBooks.
+If you need professional client-facing invoices, time tracking, or project management, this tool doesn’t offer it.
+Pair it with a separate invoicing tool if needed, or switch to FreshBooks.

 4. Bonsai — Best All-in-One for Solopreneurs

 Bonsai consolidates contracts, proposals, invoicing, time tracking, and basic accounting into one subscription.
-If you currently use separate tools for contracts (DocuSign or similar), proposals, invoicing, and tracking — Bonsai collapses all of them.
+If you currently use separate tools for contracts, proposals, invoicing, and time tracking, Bonsai collapses that stack.

 What’s included at $25/month: Contract templates (legally vetted), proposal builder, client onboarding, invoicing with payment processing, time tracking, expense tracking, basic P&L reporting, and a client portal.

-Who this makes sense for: Freelancers who are tired of managing multiple tools and want one login for their entire client workflow.
-The per-tool cost of DocuSign + a proposal tool + FreshBooks exceeds Bonsai’s price significantly.
+Who this makes sense for: Freelancers who want one login for their entire client workflow.
+The combined per-tool cost of a contract tool, proposal builder, and FreshBooks typically exceeds Bonsai’s price.

 Which to Choose

 Just need free, functional basics: Wave.
-There’s no reason to pay for accounting software as a solo freelancer until Wave’s limitations actually affect your workflow.
+There’s no reason to pay for accounting software as a solo freelancer until Wave’s limitations actually affect your workflow — just know the bank import feature now requires a paid plan.

-Tax prep is the main pain point: QuickBooks Self-Employed, especially if you use TurboTax — the bundle pricing makes it the cheapest way to get both.
+Tax prep is the main pain point: QuickBooks Solopreneur (formerly Self-Employed), especially if you use TurboTax — the bundle pricing makes it the cheapest way to get both.

-Currently juggling contracts + invoicing + accounting across multiple tools: Bonsai collapses the stack.
+Currently juggling contracts + invoicing + accounting across multiple tools: Bonsai collapses the stack, as long as you don’t need deep bookkeeping.

-The key thing: accounting software only works if you use it consistently.
-A free tool you actually open weekly beats an expensive tool you avoid.
-Consider your workflow before optimizing for features you won’t use.
+Accounting software only works if you actually open it.
+A free tool you use weekly beats an expensive tool you avoid.
+Pick based on the workflow you have, not the one you plan to build.

 Also worth reading: best tax software for freelancers when you’re ready to file, and the tools in your home office setup are deductible — tracking them in your accounting software from day one saves work at tax time.